nicovank/Energy-Languages/README.md

 % sudo python3 -m scripts.build_docker_image
 % sudo docker run --privileged -v [OUTPUT_DIRECTORY]:/root/data energy-languages [OPTIONS]
 ```

-The following options are available:
- -  `--languages`: A whitespace-separated list of languages to benchmarks.
- -  `--warmup`: The number of warmup iterations to run before measuring.
- -  `--iterations`: The number of iterations to run for each benchmark.
- -  `--timeout`: The timeout after which to stop execution.
-Some benchmarks are known to occasionally run indefinitely.

 Here is an example running all languages/benchmarks pairs.
 ```bash